ratanahaerlavynah/dreamy/_poems/36-the-song-hidden-in-the-architecture-of-her-soul.md

 ---
 layout: poem
-title: "The Song Hidden in the Architecture of Her Soul"
+title: The Song Hidden in the Architecture of Her Soul
 order: 36
+description: >-
+  <pre> You were not written... you were composed.
+Line by line, not in ink, but
+  in vibration.
+Each bone of you, a chord.
+Each silence you survived, a rest note.
+Each exile, a modulation so subtle only…
+tags: []
+image: /assets/img/36-the-song-hidden-in-the-architecture-of-her-soul.png
+permalink: /poems/36-the-song-hidden-in-the-architecture-of-her-soul/
 ---

 <pre>